The best movie robberies: the most spectacular shots on the big screen - Asap Land

 Ocean's Eleven – Steven Soderbergh (2001)

-Soderbergh brings the caper movie up to date in one fell swoop, opening up criticism and box office.
+Soderbergh brings the caper movie up-to-date in one fell swoop, giving way to criticism and box office.
 The spectacular robbery at Ocean's Eleven's three Las Vegas casinos it is the very essence of this type of film: preparation, characters, implementation and success.

 Sure, there are also the two sequels, but the first one has really electrocuted the cinema scene: a perfect dice roll.